eslint/eslint/docs/rules/computed-property-spacing.md

 ## Options

-This rule has a string option:
+This rule has two options, a string option and an object option.

+String option:

 * `"never"` (default) disallows spaces inside computed property brackets
 * `"always"` requires one or more spaces inside computed property brackets

+Object option:

+* `"enforceForClassMembers": true` (default) additionally applies this rule to class members.

 ### never